 Equipment

 I mentioned above that you definitely should use a 9-inch tart pan with a removable bottom for this tart.
-Here are a few other tools you might want to use:
+You'll also need a large bowl to mix it all up, a rubber spatula to scrape everything out of the bowl, and measuring cups and spoons!

 Tips and F.A.Q.